 It’s important to keep in mind that when your credit card offers Global Entry or TSA PreCheck, usually you will have to pick one or the other.
 After you sign up through the Trusted Traveler Program website, pay the fee ($100 for Global Entry, $85 for TSA PreCheck) with your credit card, and you’ll be automatically reimbursed for the fee on your statement.
 Most credit cards that offer this benefit will only reimburse one fee every 5 years, so choose wisely.
 Because Global Entry includes TSA PreCheck, it’s often best to just get Global Entry to cover all bases.

-Complimentary Hotel Status: Cardholders can join Hilton Honors and Marriott Bonvoy as Gold-level members for free.
+Complimentary Hotel Status: Cardholders can enroll in Hilton Honors and Marriott Bonvoy as Gold-level members free of charge.
 Members get complimentary room upgrades and more opportunities to earn free nights.

-Global Entry or TSA PreCheck Credit: Credit for the $100 Global Entry application fee or the $85 TSA PreCheck application fee, once every 4.5 and 4 years respectively.
+Global Entry or TSA PreCheck Credit: Credit for the Global Entry application fee or the TSA PreCheck application fee.
 Both services expedite airport screening.

 Fine Hotels & Resorts: Extra benefits when you book certain accommodations, like free room upgrades, free daily breakfast for two people, free Wi-Fi, and unique amenities depending on the location.

-Despite all of the American Express Platinum card travel benefits, the $695 annual fee might still be too much for you.
+Despite all of the American Express Platinum card travel benefits, its $695 annual fee might still be too much for you, if you don't travel or spend enough to offset its cost.
 There are some other good options, fortunately.
 One of the best is the Chase Sapphire Preferred® Card; you’ll earn 60,000 points when you spend $4,000 in the first 3 months, and the annual fee is just $95.
+And that's in addition to several other benefits and rewards that come with Chase Sapphire Preferred.

-The best travel credit card with no annual fee is the Bank of America® Travel Rewards credit card because it offers an initial bonus of 25,000 points for spending $1,000 in the first 90 days.
+The best travel credit card with no annual fee is the Bank of America® Travel Rewards credit card because it offers an initial bonus of 25,000 points.
 It also rewards cardholders with unlimited 1.5 points / $1 spent on all purchases.
-Plus, the Bank of America Travel Rewards credit card has a 0% foreign transaction fee in addition to its $0 annual fee.… read full answer
+Plus, the Bank of America Travel Rewards credit card has a 0% foreign transaction fee in addition to its $0 annual fee.

 If you aren’t planning to go anywhere too adventurous, consider the Discover it® Miles.
 Discover is not accepted in as many international locations as Visa or Mastercard, but its U.S. acceptance is pretty good.
 Discover it Miles also has good rewards.
 It offers 1.5 miles per $1 on all purchases, doubled the first year.